 Specially Designated Spaces Only

-Bicycles must be stored in the designated racks within the body of the car.
+Bicycles must be stored in the designated racks/areas inside Coach passenger cars.
 On trains with unreserved carry-on bicycle service, racks are available at a first-come, first-serve basis.
 When the racks are full, bikes will no longer be accepted onboard.

-Train Names Bicycle Reservation Required Checked Service Available Bicycle Fee Amtrak Cascades
+Trains Bicycle Reservation Required Checked Service Available Bicycle Fee Blue Water

 (Port Huron - East Lansing - Chicago)